MathMot/MEROptimizer/README.md

 - Optimize only primitives with no collision

-- Commands to display information about the "optimized" schematics. mero.hide : Hides all of the client side primitives to display only the ones spawned on the server (only for the player executing the command) mero.refresh : Refresh all of the client side primitives (only for the player executing the command) mero\.info : Displays information about all of the optimized schematics (number of client side primitives, colliders, etc...)
+- Commands to display information about the "optimized" schematics.
+<br>mero.hide : Hides all of the client side primitives to display only the ones spawned on the server (only for the player executing the command)
+<br>mero.refresh : Refresh all of the client side primitives (only for the player executing the command)
+<br>mero\.info : Displays information about all of the optimized schematics (number of client side primitives, colliders, etc...)

 ---